What is pharmacy?

 Pharmacists enjoy a range of potential career paths.
 While many pharmacists work in retail or community pharmacists, there’s also the opportunity to work in hospitals or research.

 Studying a pharmacy degree at the University of Strathclyde, you'll be learning at an award-winning academic institution.
 A 5-star QS-rated university, we were named Times Higher Education University of the Year 2019 - the only university to win the award twice.

 Strathclyde Institute of Pharmacy & Biomedical Sciences (SIPBS) is a leading centre for research focused on new medicines, better medicines and better use of medicines.
 Recognised as one of the leading departments of its kind in the UK, you'll be taught by academics working at the forefront of research.

-The Complete University Guide ranked Strathclyde number 1 in the UK for Pharmacology & Pharmacy in both 2019 and 2020, based on our performance in areas such as graduate prospects and research quality.
+The Complete University Guide 2021 ranked Strathclyde 3rd in the UK for Pharmacology & Pharmacy, based on our performance in areas such as graduate prospects and research quality.
 Our department also holds an Athena SWAN Bronze Departmental Award, in recognition of its practices which support gender equality in higher education.

 Our MPharm degree is accredited by the General Pharmaceutical Council in order to progress to pharmacist pre-registration training and then to register as a pharmacist.